The Adult Confirmation Program is suggested for baptized Catholics who…

 Moral Life and Sacrament of Penance and Reconciliation

 A regularly updated list of Regional Confirmation Centers is available at:http://www.archgh.org/OEC/SacPrep/AdultConfirmation/

 Though registration is necessary, one could skip the interview and simply attend all of the classes.
 This is not recommended, but if a class date is coming up and you want to get started even though you have not been interviewed or registered, you could attend anyway.
 Feel free to join the Adult Confirmation process at any point.
 Once you have completed all of the necessary proximate preparation classes, Holy Family parish will recommend you to regional Adult Confirmation center of your choice for their next available immediate preparation series.

-For more information on the dates that the Proximate Preparation classes will take place throughout the year or to set up a time for a registration appointment and interview contact Ray Hertel (email@example.com or 409-762-9646).
+For more information on the dates that the Proximate Preparation classes will take place throughout the year or to set up a time for a registration appointment and interview contact the parish office at email@example.com or 409-762-9646).

 The sacrament of confirmation is conferred at special Masses usually by a bishop.
 With the large numbers of adult confirmations in the Archdiocese, Cardinal DiNardo occasionally appoints a priest to help out by presiding at some of the confirmations.

 - Do I need to provide any documentation to be confirmed?

 - We need a recently-made copy of your baptism certificate from the parish at which you were baptized.
 Please also provide us with a copy of your birth certificate.